charles-plessy/perlprimer/ReadMe.txt

 Perlprimer calculates primer melting temperature using J. SantaLucia's extensive nearest-neighbour thermodynamic parameters.
 To adjust for the salt conditions of the PCR, PerlPrimer uses the empirical formula derived by von Ahsen, et al. (2001) and allows the user to specify the concentration of Mg2+, dNTPs and primers, or use default, standard, PCR conditions.
 The result is a highly accurate prediction of primer melting temperature, giving rise to a maximum yeild of product when amplified.

 Perlprimer is written in Perl and requires Perl/Tk.
 In addition, for QPCR functionality perlprimer requires the open-source Spidey executable from NCBI.
 The program is designed to be cross-platform and has been tested on both Microsoft Windows and GNU/Linux-based operating systems.
 Users have also had success using the program under Mac OS X.

+Restriction enzyme data is provided by the REBASE project (http://rebase.neb.com/)

 2. Installation / Using the program